fdicera/hw01/README.md

 ### *Introduction*

 My name is Francesca, and I am a rising fourth year student who is majoring in Economics and minoring in Health and Society.
 I am currently located in Missouri.
-I am taking this class to learn how to use R and to be able to use it for future classes/research/projects.
+I am taking this class to learn how to use R and to be able to use it for future classes, research, and projects.

 ### *Hobbies/Interests*